preciofishbone/OmniaDocs/web-content-management/web-pages/media-picker/index.rst

 Video
 ******
-For Video, select either "Microsoft Stream" for your company's Office 365 Stream, or YouTube.
+For Video, select either "Microsoft Stream" for your company's Office 365 Stream, or "YouTube".

 .. image:: video.png

-**Note!** You use this option to generally add a link to a video to a specific page (to the page image area).
+**Note!** You use this option to add a link to a video on a specific page (to the page image area).
 The link is not saved in the Media Picker, just on the page.

 Here's how to add a video: